 To reach Gallu Waterfall, one must first reach the Gallu Cafe or the starting point of the Triund Trek where all the taxis are parked.
 From here, take the trail going behind Gallu Cafe and in no time you’ll reach this magical haven!

-This trek is near Dharamshala and takes 3-4 nights to complete.
+This trek is near Dharamshala and takes 2-3 days to complete.

 Paragliding in Bir

 Bir, located just an hour’s drive from McLeod Ganj, is the world’s second highest paragliding site and makes for a great adventure activity for any adrenaline junkie!